 Jazz Fest brings jazz music’s most celebrated names to Louisville for concerts, workshops, master classes and comradery for players and the public alike.

-Acclaimed drummer Adam Nussbaum will play with jazz faculty at 8 p.m.
+UofL Repertoire Ensembles will play at 8 p.m.
 Feb.
-23.
+14.

 UofL’s Jazz Fest celebrates America’s indigenous music and is part of the university’s observance of Black History Month.

-Nightly concerts are in Comstock Concert Hall, School of Music, 2301 S. Third St. Performances are $20 for general admission and student tickets are $5 with a valid student ID, unless otherwise noted.
-Tickets can be purchased in the School of Music lobby.
+All concerts are in the School of Music, 2301 S. Third St. Performances on Feb.
+15 and 16 are $20 for general admission and $10 for student tickets.
+Tickets may be purchased in the School of Music lobby.
 For more information or a full schedule of events, call 502-852-6907 or visit louisville.edu/music.